Course Description – Race 1

 Water points

-• Short course: There will one water point located at the 4km mark at the southern end of Happy Valley Tk.
+• Short course: There will one water point located at the 7.3km mark at the top of the Rob Roy Track.
 Please provide your own cup or water bottle.
 We will not be providing cups.

-• Medium course: There will one water point located at the 8.5km mark on the eastern end of Rob Roy Rd.
+• Medium course: There will two water points located at the 7.3km and the 15.3km points at the top of the Rob Roy Track.
 Please provide your own cup or water bottle.
 We will not be providing cups.

-• Long course: There will two water points located at the 8.5km mark at the eastern end of Rob Roy Rd and at the 13.2km mark at the southern end of Happy Valley Track.
+• Long course: There will two water points located at the 8.5km and the 16.4km points at the top of the Rob Roy Track.
 Please provide your own cup or water bottle.
 We will not be providing cups.

-The HIIT Factory Home Straight will be a timed 200m segment leading into the finish line where we will record a separate time for each runner as part of your overall race.
+The Finish line Sprint will be a timed 100-200m segment leading into the finish line where we will record a separate time for each runner as part of your overall race.
 The course will be downhill and provide for some fast and furious sprinting as you empty the tank into the finish line.
-We encourage everyone to have a crack and the fastest male and female sprinters will receive a prize thanks to our sponsors the Hiit Factory!
+We encourage everyone to have a crack and the fastest male and female sprinters will receive a prize thanks to our sponsors!

 Passing etiquette